Questions? Call (310) 455-8511

 Since there are restrictions, understanding USDA eligibility for the USDA Loan Program is very important.
 It is a good idea to find out the eligibility based off your household income and the location of the home you are planning on buying or refinancing.

-Like we tell everyone, a USDA loan is not for everyone; it is in fact a small box, and you have to fit in it.
-When you do fit in it, boy does it feel good though!
+Like we tell everyone, a USDA loan is not for everyone; it is in fact a small box, and you have to fit inside it.

 USDA Income and Property Requirements